-e.
-Actions and Determinations needed to conduct an Antidegradation review
+(c) e.
+Actions and Determinations needed to conduct an Antidegradation Antidegradation Antidegradation degradation review

-If a proposed action has the possibility to adversely affect the water quality of Rincon Band Creek, an application must be filed with the RED.
+If a proposed action has the possibility to adversely affect the water quality of waters of the Rincon Band CreekReservation, an application must be filed with the RED.
 The application must describe the action proposed and its effects on Reservation waters, how this information was derived, and a justification for the action.
 Upon satisfying these requirements, the RED will recommend or not recommend this proposal to be considered by the Tribal Council.
 Tribal Council will make a determination whether to consider the proposal further.
 If the Tribal Council wishes to consider the application further, the public participation process will take place.
 The Tribal Council has the sole authority in permitting degradation to waters of the Rincon Reservation.
 If the Tribal Council makes the decision to allow degradation, they will submit their decision to the U.S. EPA for review and approval.